Joint UK & US Statement On Child Protection

 Both countries acknowledge that risk-based and safety, privacy, and inclusivity-by-design approaches throughout design, development, and deployment are fundamental to children’s safety and wellbeing online, alongside increased transparency and accountability from online platforms.

-The United Kingdom and the United States continue to work together to protect children online through multilateral forums such as the Organisation for Economic Co-operation and Development (OECD).
+The United Kingdom and the United States will to work together to protect children online through multilateral forums such as the Organisation for Economic Co-operation and Development (OECD).

 Children’s online safety is an issue of global importance.
-We also plan to work with our international partners to develop and promote common solutions, shared principles, and global standards that prioritise children’s wellbeing and champion a free, open, and secure Internet.
+The US anf UK intend to work with international partners to develop and promote common solutions, shared principles, and global standards that prioritise children’s wellbeing and champion a free, open, and secure Internet.

 UK Government | White House | White House